 Amy was promoted to Senior Associate in 2018 (less than 18 months after being promoted to an Associate) as the firm acknowledged the level of her skills, expertise and relationships, in particular with key Asset Based Lenders, including Close Brothers Ltd., Shawbrook Bank Ltd. and ABN AMRO Commercial Finance Holdings B. V. Amy is well known and highly regarded by those that provide alternative funding through asset based lending, a market which has grown rapidly over the past 10 years.

 Amy has advanced quickly in her career and is ‘one to watch’ for the future – she's listed as a Next Generation Partner in Legal500.

-Amy is one of only two individuals listed as an Associate to Watch in Midlands R&I (the only category for individual listings for non-partners) - Legal 500 2020
+Amy is one of only two individuals listed as an Associate to Watch in Midlands R&I (the only category for individual listings for non-partners) - Chambers & Partners, 2020

 - Advising HSBC Invoice Finance, HSBC Bank and Mazars on the appointment of administrators over Supremia International Limited, following the insolvency of a number of international group companies.
 Our involvement included advising on US litigation, the sale of US and Russian subsidiaries, enforcement of cross guarantees in Hong Kong, dealing with insolvent Belgian group companies supported by indemnities from the UK entity, managing Mexican and Chinese subsidiaries and their continued operation and the administration of the UK entity.